tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/overview.md

 ---
 # What are Virtual Machine Scale Sets?

-Azure Virtual Machine Scale Sets let you create and manage a group of load balanced VMs.
+Azure Virtual Machine Scale Sets let you create and manage a group of load balanced virtual machines (VMs).
 The number of VM instances can automatically increase or decrease in response to demand or a defined schedule.
 Scale sets provide the following key benefits:
 - Easy to create and manage multiple VMs
 - Provides high availability and application resiliency by distributing VMs across availability zones or fault domains
 - Allows your application to automatically scale as resource demand changes
 - Works at large-scale

 With Flexible orchestration, Azure provides a unified experience across the Azure VM ecosystem.
-Flexible orchestration offers high availability guarantees (up to 1000 VMs) by spreading VMs across fault domains in a region or within an Availability Zone.
-This enables you to scale out your application while maintaining fault domain isolation that is essential to run quorum-based or stateful workloads, including:
+Flexible orchestration offers high availability guarantees (up to 1,000 VMs) by spreading VMs across fault domains in a region or within an Availability Zone.
+This enables you to scale out your application while maintaining fault domain isolation that is essential to run workloads, including:
 - Quorum-based workloads
 - Open-source databases
 - Stateful applications
 - Services that require high availability and large scale
-- Services that want to mix virtual machine types or leverage Spot and on-demand VMs together
+- Services that want to mix virtual machine types or use Spot and on-demand VMs together
 - Existing Availability Set applications

 Learn more about the differences between Uniform scale sets and Flexible scale sets in [Orchestration Modes](../virtual-machine-scale-sets/virtual-machine-scale-sets-orchestration-modes.md).